-In a County of wide open spaces, steeped in culture and history, there are just so many things to do you will find yourself spoilt for choice.
-Whether you have a specific purpose in mind - such as fishing or climbing - or whether you submit to serendipity, there is something for everyone.
+In a County of wide open spaces, steeped in culture and history, there are just so many things to do in Somerset you will find yourself spoilt for choice.

 Somerset is perhaps best known for its festivals such as the world famous event at Glastonbury or the magnificent illuminated carnival in Bridgwater but it also has a calendar full of smaller local celebrations ranging from the arty to the agricultural.

 If it is peace and quiet you are after there are the wild moors and dark skies of our National Park, Exmoor to consider or the mysterious Somerset Levels where you can cycle or stroll and literally see for miles.

 You can let the train take the strain if you prefer and climb aboard the longest standard gauge heritage railway in the country, go pony trekking in the hills or ride a donkey on the beach.